mikicvi/USEasg/README.md

 Submission\
 Report in PDF and USE files (.use and .soil) to be submitted thru Brightspace. **Do not use ZIP or RAR**.

+### For any unfortunate future TUD students, i hope this helps you, as a guideline for the assignment.
+-Technological University Dublin, Grangegorman Campus